silksil/NOTES-CHEATSHEET/client/react/reduxForm.md

   };
 }
 ```
-After the callback is being called, we navigate to the next page.
+After the callback is being called, we can navigate to the next page through `history.push`.
 ```jsx
 onSubmit(values) {
  this.props.createPost(values, () => {